AlivadTheImpala/school_vault/String Methods.md

 browserType.slice(-5); //"zilla"
 ```
+## Extracting with substr()
+You can also use substr() to exctract a portion of the string.
+The difference between substr() and slice() is in the second paramter.
+- slice(start,end): in slice() the end parameter just states

-## Finding the Position of a substring within a string
+# Finding the Position of a substring within a string
 To find the index of a substring, you would use **indexof()**
 - indexof(1,2) takes two parameters:
 	- 1: the substring you want to search for